suragaru/Arduino_Discord_Bot/README.md

 • Step 3: Create your discord bot on <a href="https://discord.com/developers/applications" target="_blank">https://discord.com/developers/applications</a>.
 Add your bot token in the <code>app.py</code> script and test it.

-• Step 4: After the bot works, modify the script.
-You can also upgrade the bot if you want to go crazy with it.
+• Step 4: After the bot works, modify the script if you want to add more functions to the bot.